 247 Shoreline Hwy, 415.388.1852

-The popular family restaurant serves traditional Mexican fare including soups, salads, sandwiches and sizzling fajitas in lunch-size portions and at lunch-size prices.
+The popular family restaurant serves traditional Mexican fare including soups, salads, sandwiches and sizzling fajitas in dinner-size portions at lunch-size prices.
 An outdoor fire pit and two patios offer plenty of space for the alfresco dining scene, or take in the lively atmosphere indoors.
-Stop by for a margarita–they are known throughout Marin–and appetizers Monday to Friday from 3–7 p.m. and $1 tacos on Mondays.
+Stop by for a margarita–they are known throughout Marin.

 651 E Blithedale, 415.381.1070